10 Types of Data Analytics Charts + Data Visualization Examples

 Bubble charts help you to visualize three dimensions of data in one plot.
 They function like scatter plots but use circles or “bubbles” to represent the magnitude of a data point.

-These charts work great for displaying relationships between three variables without having to rely on 3D graphics.
+These data analytics charts work great for displaying relationships between three variables without having to rely on 3D graphics.

 Bubble chart types